wawawawa2/test/README.md

+WARNING
+you might get spammed with popups (thats it)

-go to https://wawawawa2.github.io/test/ to test the HTML file
+go to https://wawawawa2.github.io/test/ to test it without downloading anything